cardamomcode/fable-python/docs/blogpost.md

 1. Each chapter is an F# file with embedded Markdown comments
 2. Fable compiles the F# to Python
-3. Fabletext (this code, running as Python) extracts the documentation
+3. Fable.Literate (this code, running as Python) extracts the documentation
 4. The output is the Markdown you're reading right now

 It's a strange loop - the snake eating its tail.
 And it proves that